Master of Science in Criminology and Criminal Justice – How to Apply

 - A personal statement explaining the potential student’s interest in the program and reasons for applying.

 - An academic writing sample.
 This should be either an original research paper (e.g., documenting original data collection, statistical analysis, and discussion of findings) or a literature review (e.g., a review or argument paper based on peer reviewed journal articles, NOT newspaper articles or websites).
 The paper should be between 5 and 20 pages and should use APA formatting for the in text citations and bibliography.
-This is mandatory for the application, so if you don’t have a writing sample that meets the above criteria, you should contact Dr. Santos at the email below for direction in writing one (i.e., she will provide some guidance and resources on which to base your writing sample).
+This is mandatory for the application, so if you don’t have a writing sample that meets the above criteria, you should contact Professor Sigal Altman Rubin at email@example.com for direction in writing one (i.e., she will provide some guidance and resources on which to base your writing sample).

 - A current resume.